public class UnmodifiableSortedSet<E> extends UnmodifiableSet<E> implements java.util.SortedSet<E>

 Using this class is also preferred to using the unmodifiableX()

-as they return the collection base type that
+in class Collections as they return the collection base type that

 does not signal, that the object ist unmodifiable.
 Using the classes in this